pakawaka1/BankOfDotNet/README.md

 # BankOfDotNet
-A basic banking accounts app for customers.
+A banking application for checking and savings accounts.

 ## How to Get Started